warmcat/libwebsockets/README.md

 Tests|Count|Explanation
 ---|---|---
-Build / Linux / gcc|13|-Wall -Werror
+Build / Linux / gcc|13|-Wall -Werror cmake config variants
-Build / Mac / Clang|13|-Wall -Werror
+Build / Mac / Clang|13|-Wall -Werror cmake config variants
 Build / Windows / MSVC|7|default
-Selftests|29|minimal examples built and run against each other and remote server attack.sh|225|Correctness, robustness and security tests for http parser Autobahn Server|480|Testing lws ws client, including permessage-deflate Autobahn Client|480|Testing lws ws server, including permaessage-deflate h2spec|146|Http/2 server compliance suite (in strict mode)
+Selftests|33|minimal examples built and run against each other and remote server attack.sh|225|Correctness, robustness and security tests for http parser Autobahn Server|480|Testing lws ws client, including permessage-deflate Autobahn Client|480|Testing lws ws server, including permaessage-deflate h2spec|146|Http/2 server compliance suite (in strict mode)

-The nearly 1,400 tests run on every commit take most of an hour to complete.
+The over 1,400 tests run on every commit take most of an hour to complete.
 If any problems are found, it breaks the travis build, generating an email.

 Current master passes all the tests and these new CI arrangements will help